smartdevicelink/sdl_evolution/proposals/nnnn-mt-service-discovery.md

 Service type: "_sdl._tcp"
 ```

 Service name can be anything and OEMs are free to define it.
-It is recommended that each head unit has different service name to distinguish.
+It is recommended that each head unit has a different service name to distinguish it from others.

 An example of a config file for avahi-daemon is shown below.
 Here, the service name is "sdl\_zeroconf\_abc123" and the TCP port number is 12345.